The Great Jobs KC Job Training Program will pay 100% tuition and fees for qualifying applicants.

-The EKG (Electrocardiograph) Technician program is a 40-hour course that will run for 1 day a week, eight (8) hours for a total of 5 weeks.
+The EKG (Electrocardiograph) Technician program is 40-clock hours and will run for 1 day a week, eight (8) hours for a total of 5 weeks.
 Classes will meet on Fridays from 8:00 am to 5:00 pm.
 A Certified EKG Technician (CET) administers and interprets EKG tests in a variety of clinical settings, including hospitals and physicians offices.

 The CET prepares and educates patients prior to collecting valuable diagnostic data that is used by the physician to determine cardiovascular functions/rhythm.